PCJohn/HandTrack-AutoEnc/README.md

 # HandTrack-AutoEnc
-Hand tracking with autoencoders

-This is a module for hand tracking in video using autoencoders.
+This is a module for hand tracking in video using autoencoders (demo: https://youtu.be/bpal9eTJZb8)

 **Requirements**